Home » Articles » 10 Key reasons why internal communication is vital

 These are the following:

-• Team communication – Refers to employees that work together, in a collaborative effort to accomplish a common end goal.
+2. Team communication – It involves employees who work together in a collaborative effort to accomplish a common end goal.

-• Face-to-face communication – This typically happens within the workplace.
-An example of this is when a staff member is briefed on a specific task or project.
+4. Face-to-face meeting – This typically happens within the workplace.
+An example is when a staff member is briefed on a specific task or project.

-• Other resources – Other resources used in internal communication include messaging apps, emails, video calls, text messages, and telephone.
+5. Other resources – Other resources used in internal communication include messaging apps, emails, video calls, text messages, and telephones.

 What is an internal communication plan?

-Once you fully know the importance of internal communication in your working environment, it will be easier to develop your IC plan.
+Once you fully understand the importance of internal communication in your working environment, developing a strong internal communication plan will be easier.

-Your internal communication plan is your roadmap to boost your staff collaboration, productivity, information dissemination, and engagement.
+Your internal communication plan is your roadmap to boost your:

 More so, strategies should also include contingency plans designed for unforeseeable circumstances like the global pandemic.